-Prague itself is lovely and fanscinating.
-However, sometimes very crowded, busy and full of distracting objects, especialy people stepping into your photo shots.
+Prague is lovely and fanscinating city.
+However, sometimes very crowded, busy and full of distracting objects, especialy people stepping into your photos.
 If you want to enjoy Prague in more tranquil atmosphere, I highly recommend to see the city from above: from hills, parks and towers.
 There are so many of them, so why not to take few extra steps and climb up!
 This blog post will help you to find the best locations from where you can enjoy stunning Prague views.

 1. Old Town Bridge Tower